 Our first reading today recalls the descent of Moses from Sinai to an unbelieving people.”I see how stiff-necked this people is.
 Let me alone, then, that my wrath may blaze up against them to consume them.Then I will make of you a great nation,” God says to him.
 (Exodus 34:7-14)

 But Moses pleas for his people, lest Egypt be convinced the God of Israel is cruel.
 Moses also recalls God’s covenant made to Abraham.
 On this feast Jesus appears as the new Moses, pleading for forgiveness for his people and promising to open the graves of the dead.

 The miracles and works of healing Jesus performed testify for him.
-Above all, his heavenly Father, who through an interior call draws to his son those unhindered by pride, speaks for him.
-The scriptures, long searched by the Jews as the way to eternal life, “testify on my behalf.”
+The scriptures, long searched by the Jews as the way to eternal life “testify on my behalf,” Jesus says.
+Above all, his heavenly Father, who through an interior call draws to his son those who are humble, speaks for him.

 I come to you

 who have given so much to me.
 You know “my inmost being” and “all my thoughts from afar.”
 I want to listen to you

 and be changed by what I hear.
 Amen.

 Truly, faith is God’s good gift.

 With each word in prayer I lift,